NDevTK/InspectME/README.md

 # InspectME 2021!
-Allowing the power of Inspect Element to be sheared.
+Allowing the power of Inspect Element to be shared.

 Synchronizes content between clients using webshockets.
 There will probably be inefficient code and lack of testing.